How to Categorize Adobe Creative Cloud in QuickBooks (and Xero)

 Do I issue a 1099 to Adobe?

-No. Adobe Inc. is a publicly-traded C-corporation, and corporate payees are exempt from 1099-NEC reporting under §6041 (the only exceptions are medical, legal, and fish purchases, none of which apply).
+No. Adobe Inc. is a publicly-traded C-corporation, and corporate payees are exempt from 1099-NEC reporting under Treas.
+Reg. §1.6041-3(p).
+The only exceptions to the corporate exemption are medical, legal, and fish purchases, and none of those apply here.
 You don't need a W-9 from Adobe for software subscriptions.

 What QuickBooks account do I use for Adobe Creative Cloud?